The JD program at California Western School of Law will give you the knowledge and skills you’ll need to serve as an effective advocate for justice.

 - Trial Practice

-In your third year, you can participate in the Clinical Externship Program, where you receive academic credit while working in an actual legal environment.
+In your third year, you can participate in the Clinical Externship Program, through which you will receive academic credit while working in a professional legal environment.

-You may extern in any type of office or area of law.
+Your externship may be in any type of office or area of law.
 Students may use our pre-approved externship placements or self-initiate an externship in San Diego or anywhere in the world, adding a cultural experience to the hands-on learning opportunity.

 The program offers a complete review of all subjects tested on the California Bar Examination as well as essay workshops, multiple choice question workshops, performance exam workshops, several simulated exams, and group and individual tutoring.